Who are Energy Saving Trust?

 How the tool works

-• current and estimated Energy Performance Certificate (EPC) rating
+• your current Energy Performance Certificate (EPC) rating and what it could be

-When you've finished you can download your action plan.
+When you’re finished, you can download your action plan.

 Can I change my action plan?